railsbridge-boston/railsbridge-boston/views/installfest/command_line_basics.markdown

 `cd` moves you into a new directory.
 (It stands for "change directory".)

 Let's practice using these commands.

-## Open a command line

-### OS X

-You can find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing "Terminal"), or navigate to `Applications/Utilities/Terminal` in Finder.

-If you installed Ruby with the Railsbridge Virtual Machine, your command prompt should look like `vagrant@precise32:`.
-If not, start up and enter the virtual machine with the steps at the bottom of the [virtual machine setup instructions](/installfest/vm_setup).

-### Windows

-Launch the Git Shell and enter the Railsbridge Virtual Machine if it isn't already open.
-Go back to the [Install Ruby on Windows](install/windows) instructions if you need to see how to start Git Shell and enter the Railsbridge Virtual Machine.

-### Linux

-* Ubuntu: Click the Ubuntu logo and start typing "Terminal".
-* Fedora: From the Main Menu bar select "Applications > System Tools > Terminal".

 ### Practice using `ls`, `pwd`, `cd`, and `man`